wavefrontHQ/docs/pages/doc/tutorial_data_ingestion.md

 - Your application sends metrics directly to a Wavefront proxy.
 - Wavefront pulls data directly from a cloud-based service (e.g. Amazon Web Services, Google Cloud Platform, Tesla).

+**Note:** Typical production environments have a small number of proxies, with many agents sending metrics through the proxies to Wavefront.
+If you need advice for best practices in your environment, contact [Wavefront Technical Support](support@wavefront.com).

 The diagram below shows all three options.

 ![Wavefront architecture](images/integrations_data_collector.png)